 Though Scandinavians have produced some weird movies, they also make the most honest films about growing up.
 My Life as a Dog (1985), Barnens ö (1980), and Benny’s Gym (2007) are just some examples that come to mind when thinking about Scandinavian Coming-of-Age movies.
 Most of the films have been adaptations of children’s novels.

 The storyline is quite simple – the summer adventures and discoveries of several 10-year-old kids.
-They go skinny dipping (isn’t it too cold for that in Norway?), play together and discover the wonders and confusions of growing up and changes in how they perceive the opposite sex (girls are not that gross after all, are they?).
+They go skinny dipping (isn’t it too cold for that in Norway?), play together, and discover the wonders and confusions of growing up and changes in how they perceive the opposite sex (girls are not that gross after all, are they?).
 As a separate plotline, we follow the father of a pair of brothers falling in love with their teacher.
-That provides for a sweet but comic parallel about falling in love at any age (the confusion and red cheeks seem to be permanent throughout life).
+That provides a sweet but comic parallel about falling in love at any age (the confusion and red cheeks seem permanent throughout Life).

 And what can be more innocent than the way an eight-year-old thinks about the meaning of the expression “sexually mature”:

 “What does sexually mature mean?
 Maybe it’s like apples and pears.
 When they are mature, they fall.”

 A short clip from the movie :